 But there’s another relevant Forbes picture, a sketch now in the collections of the Library of Congress.
 In historical discussions of cigar-box instruments, this artwork is rarely associated with the two others I’ve just referenced:

 Captioned “A breakdown in the wagoner’s camp,” the sketch also depicts a fiddle that bears writing on its side, clearly another cigar-box homebuild:

 Equally important for our purposes, the sketch is dated: May 6, 1863.
 That identification, the final day of the Chancellorsville campaign—documented by Forbes in numerous eyewitness drawings—places the scene unquestionably in the Fredericksburg area.
 And the absence of tents or huts indicative of a permanent camp suggests that Forbes encountered the scene in some wagon park along the Federals’ retreat-route in southern Stafford County, someplace between United States Ford and, say, the area of the Stoneman’s Switch depot on the RF&P Railroad.

 So as a first effort at turning our ears towards the sound of this particular Civil War artwork, I give you the strains of a reproduction cigar-box fiddle of the period:

-…and those of “Money Musk,” on a regular fiddle.
+…and those of “Money Musk,” played on a regular fiddle by the late Canadian virtuoso Jean Carnigan.
 That tune was published in the United States as early as 1796 and known to have been played as a breakdown in Civil War Virginia (by a member of the 12th Alabama Infantry, who fought at Chancellorsville and had camped in Caroline County during the winter after Fredericksburg):